Treva T. Brown, PhD

 What values are most important to you in your work and personal life?

-The values most important to me in both my work and personal life are mentorship, inclusivity, outreach, community, and meaningful networking that helps others grow and succeed.
-As a newlywed returning from a wonderful two-week honeymoon in Italy, I’m especially grateful for the relationships and support systems that enrich both my career journey and my life beyond the lab.
+The values most important to me in my work life are mentorship, inclusivity, outreach, community, and meaningful networking that helps others grow and succeed.
+The most important value to me in my personal life is family and time with family.

 Locations